Southeast Asian haze: Land-use allocations and tenure

 Research shows that the most common cause of fire was related to competition and conflict about land tenure and land allocation.
 Land-use allocation decisions made by central government agencies often overlap with the concession boundaries of local jurisdictions and indigenous communities' territories.
 Regional reforms are needed to resolve the resource conflicts and they offer opportunities for the regional government to reconcile decisions with those of local and customary institutions.
 Regional reforms should also ensure that land and resource allocations and decisions at all levels are compatible with physical site characteristics, prominently taking fire risks into account.
 However, Indonesia's legacy of inaccurate maps, overlapping boundaries, and a lack of technical expertise at the Provincial and District levels will make this a difficult task.

 Reduce forest degrading practices

 Policies to improve land management and measures to restore ecological integrity to degraded natural forests are extremely important to reduce the incidence of repeated fires.
 Promoting community involvement in such rehabilitation efforts is critical for their success in reducing fire risks.

+One solution for preventing these fires is rewetting the peatlands to maintain a high water table, as dry peat remains highly combustible.
+A sustainable alternative is paludiculture, such as cultivating Liberica coffee in Jambi (Sumatra) and West Kalimantan.